A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 During the time of the Inca Empire, the Sacred Valley was a key agricultural hub.
 This was especially true for maize, which was a sacred crop.
 Its fertile soil and mild climate made it ideal for farming, while its location allowed for the movement of goods like coca leaves and chili peppers from the tropical lowlands to Cusco.
 That’s how it earned its name: the Sacred Valley.

-Today, the Sacred Valley is a rewarding place to visit for its impressive Inca sites like Pisac, Ollantaytambo, Moray, and Chinchero.
+Today, the Sacred Valley is a rewarding place to visit for its impressive Inca archeological sites like Pisac, Ollantaytambo, Moray, and Chinchero.
 It’s also known for traditional markets and local Quechua culture.
 Also, the Sacred Valley is one of the main gateways to catch the train to Machu Picchu.
+But even if you’re not continuing on to the famous citadel, exploring the Sacred Valley without Machu Picchu is still incredibly rewarding.
 With a mix of history, culture, and scenery, the valley makes a practical and memorable stop on any trip through Peru.

 Entrance Fees to Sacred Valley